GuidoInsinger/Monumentalnew/README.md

 ## Results

 My solution seems to track the input path quite well.
 Sometimes if GPS measurements are far from the predicted position, it takes a second to get back on track but that can be expected from noisy measurements.
 The score I get is usually around 1-1.5, depending on the specific run.
+This algorithm should also allow for any arbitrary path to be followed.

 ## Approach